nkoutroumanis/Weather-Integrator/README.md

 $ mvn install
 ```

-For the _SciSpark_, it is required after cloning the library to build the Jar file through _sbt_.
+For the _SciSpark_, it is required after cloning the library, to build the Jar file through _sbt_.
 Then, you may proceed to the repository installation.
 In case you have not installed _sbt_, refer to [this](https://www.scala-sbt.org/1.x/docs/Setup.html) link before continuing.
 All these can be done by executing the following commands;
 ```
 $ git clone https://github.com/SciSpark/SciSpark